 From our personal experience, the most effective way to tackle this is by visualizing your project.
 Humans are visual creatures.
 Visual information can be processed 60,000 times faster than text, and it is easier to remember.
 Create a one-stop visual information point for your project, where all involved parties can proactively inform themselves and visually give information on the status of their tasks.

 Our preferred method for project visualization is a Kanban board.
-The goal is to have all tasks, their stage, the necessary information, and task dependencies in one place.
+The goal is to have all tasks, their stage, the necessary information, and track dependencies in one place.
 Aim to make everything transparent and easily accessible.

 Eventually, your Kanban board transforms into a real-time status reporter on what exactly is going on into the project, and task management becomes a lot smoother.
 Being able to get the information they need, to signal workflow interruptions, and to access all relevant documentation, team members become more aligned and productive.

-Combining a digital Kanban board for your inhouse information exchange with a clear communication strategy for the other stakeholders, you create a system, highly resistant to miscommunication.
+Combining a digital Kanban board for your in-house information exchange with a clear communication strategy for the other stakeholders, you create a system highly resistant to miscommunication.

 At the end of the day…

 Instead of constantly fighting issues, focus on creating a system that eliminates them.
 This way, you can enjoy sustainable improvements, and rechannel the energy you used for fighting into energy you invest in improvements.
-The best part is that, as we saw, one system improvement tends to have cascade like benefits to numerous aspects of your project management operations.
+The best part is that, as we saw, one system improvement tends to have cascade-like benefits to numerous aspects of your project management operations.